-Today’s blog post is going to focus on the Physical Body, known in Ayurveda as Annamaya Kosha.
+Today’s blog post is going to focus on the Physical Body, known in Yoga as Annamaya Kosha.

 The body that you are most familiar with is your Annamaya Kosha, it is the body you see daily in the mirror, the body you have known your whole life so far, the one you use to perform physical feats like jumping and waking and also the one where afflictions and illnesses manifest, like the flu or a serious skin rash.
 Of all the five bodies that belong to you, it is the only tangible one, it is made up of bones, muscles, organs, tissues, water and blood.